 There are two Forest Service developed campgrounds along the road to the Halfmoon Creek Trailhead.
 (Halfmoon Campground and Elbert Creek Campground) with 39 total sites.
 I don't think they take reservations.
 In the Twin Lakes area there are several others, larger ones, including Twin Lakes Campground and Parry Peak Campground, along Colorado Highway 82.
 Most campgrounds are open Memorial Day through Labor Day.
 Call the local Ranger District Office for specific questions and exceptions.

-Dispersed camping is also permitted in many areas and with certain restrictions.
+Dispersed camping is also permitted in many areas.
 A short backpack from the North Lake Creek Trailhead into the Lackawanna Gulch would yield excellent opportunities for quiet, peaceful camping.

 Views from French Mountain